TL;DR

 Common mistakes

 - One-paragraph wall.
-Recruiters scan and skip; break into 1-3 line paragraphs
+Recruiters scan and skip; break into 1-3 line paragraphs.

 - Buzzword soup.
-“Passionate, seasoned, results-driven” is a tell that you copied a template
+“Passionate, seasoned, results-driven” is a tell that you copied a template.

 - No metrics in the first 3 lines.
-The hook is invisible; the recruiter has already scrolled to your jobs
+The hook is invisible; the recruiter has already scrolled to your jobs.

-- “Open to any opportunity” is equivalent to “open to none”.
-Recruiters filter on specifics, not enthusiasm
+- “Open to any opportunity” is equivalent to “open to none.”
+Recruiters filter on specifics, not enthusiasm.

 - Same About text for years across role changes.
-Last promotion was 18 months ago and the bio still names the role before that
+Last promotion was 18 months ago and the bio still names the role before that.

 - Letting AI invent metrics.
-Every number must be defensible in a 20-minute call
+Every number must be defensible in a 20-minute call.

 - Adjectives without examples.
-“Collaborative, strategic, hands-on” without artifacts is filler that survives because nobody can disprove it
+“Collaborative, strategic, hands-on” without artifacts is filler that survives because nobody can disprove it.

 - Personal touch eating 3 lines.
-One sentence at the end is enough; more makes the bio feel unfocused
+One sentence at the end is enough; more makes the bio feel unfocused.

 FAQ

-- First-person or third?: First person.
+- First-person or third?
+First person.
 Third person sounds like a press release written by an intern and signals you weren’t sure what you wanted to say.

-- How long?: 4-6 short paragraphs, around 180-250 words.
-LinkedIn truncates at “see more” so the first sentence does the heaviest lifting.
+- How long should it be?
+The hard cap is 2,600 characters, but aim for 1,800-2,200 (about 300-350 words).
+Only the first ~300 characters show before “see more” on desktop (~200 on mobile), so the first sentence does the heaviest lifting.
 After the cut, write for skim: short paragraphs, named projects, real numbers.

-- What if I’m between roles or laid off?: Lead with the work, not the status.
+- What if I’m between roles or laid off?
+Lead with the work, not the status.
 The “open to” line addresses status precisely without making the bio feel defensive.
 “Open to: Senior PM roles, Bay Area or remote, starting within 4 weeks” is stronger than “Currently exploring opportunities.”

 Related